EU court rules in Starbucks' favor in tax dispute | DW | 24.09.2019

 The EU General Court has overturned an EU Commission decision that Starbucks benefited from illegal tax breaks in the Netherlands.
 The ruling can still be appealed.

-A deal between Starbucks and Dutch officials, which allowed Starbucks to pay less taxes, does not amount to illegal state aid, judges in the EU's second highest court said on Tuesday.
+A deal between Starbucks and Dutch officials, which allowed Starbucks to pay less taxes, does not amount to illegal state aid, judges in the EU's second hightest court said on Tuesday.

 In 2008, Dutch officials allowed the coffee retail giant to shift profits by paying royalties to a British Starbucks firm and selling beans to a Swiss subsidiary.
 The complicated deal reportedly brought down its taxes from the standard 25% to just 2.5%.